ericroberts/wizard-object/README.md

 There are a couple limitations with the way I'm currently doing things.

 1. <span>All attributes must be mass-assignable.
 This is how I can do `@@parent.new(accessible_attributes)`.
-There are ways around this, but I haven't had time to update the code yet.</span>
+There are ways around this, but it makes sense, since you are assigning these attributes through the interface.
+I'm working on an updated version for Rails 4 that will use strong params instead.</span>
 2. <span>Assocations don't work at all.
 If you accept nested attributes for things, this just flat out won't work.
 It is fairly easy to make it work on a case by case basis, but I haven't figured out a generalized solution yet.
 I'm happy to hear suggestions!</span>

 If you have ways you think these limitations could be overcome, or you think I could do certain things better, feel free to get in touch with [me on Twitter](http://twitter.com/eroberts).